emilydombrowski/green_crab_phys_2022/README.md

 Acknowledgements: Special thanks to Emma Spies and Gordon Shannon for help with data collection.
 I would like to thank all members of the Wells NERR: Dr.
-Jason Goldstein, Laura Crane, Dr. Jeremy Miller, Dr. Ben Guzler, Emily Burke, Abigail Lemmon, and Claire White.
+Jason Goldstein, Laura Crane, Dr. Jeremy Miller, Dr. Ben Gutzler, Emily Burke, Abigail Lemmon, and Claire White.
 This research was supported by NOAA.